Three Simple Steps to Get a Google Knowledge Panel

 1. Identify the Entity Home

-Google is looking for an authoritative source to use as the reference point for the facts about the named entity.
-We call this the Entity Home.
+Google is looking for an authoritative source to use as the reference point for the facts about the real estate agent.
+At Kalicube, we call this the Entity Home.

-As you can imagine, the best case scenario is that you provide that authoritative reference point and that baseline version of the facts (china plate in one piece).
+As you can imagine, the best case scenario is that you provide that authoritative reference point and that baseline version of the facts.

-Step one is therefore to choose an Entity Home and provide a simple, clear statement of the facts – the china plate to which Google can compare the information it collects from around the web.
+Step one is therefore to choose an Entity Home and provide a simple, clear statement of the facts about the entity – the china plate to which Google can compare the information it collects from around the web.

 Here are some examples of possible Entity Homes (from best to worst):